 Arm lift addresses loose skin and excess fat in the upper arms.
 The best candidates for arm lift surgery are people who have not been able to address these issues through diet and exercise.

 Arm lift surgery is not a tool for weight loss and is best for people who are close to their goal BMI.
 However, it is one of a series of lift procedures that may be performed following major weight loss through bariatric surgery.
-Arm lift is not a good solution for people with thick, heavy arms and large amounts of fat.
+An arm lift is not a good solution for people with thick, heavy arms and large amounts of fat.

 Ideal arm lift candidates will need to be in generally good health, be willing to give up all tobacco products, and be able to take time to rest after their procedure.
 Arm lift recovery can take a few weeks, during which time some restrictions on activities will be necessary.
-During your follow up visits, Dr. Fata will carefully assess your progress to help you determine when it is safe to resume all normal activities.
+During your follow-up visits, Dr. Fata will carefully assess your progress to help you determine when it is safe to resume all normal activities.

 Arm Lift Costs

 At Renaissance Plastic Surgery, your arm lift will cost around $5,470.
-This fee is all inclusive and covers the surgeon fee, the surgery center fee, the anesthesiologist fee, and all follow-up care by Dr. Fata.
+This fee is all-inclusive and covers the surgeon fee, the surgery center fee, the anesthesiologist fee, and all follow-up care by Dr. Fata.
 During your initial consultation, we can discuss financing options including financing through local banks, to help ensure you are prepared for the cost of arm lift surgery.

-Arm lift can be performed on its own or in combination with other procedures.
+An arm lift can be performed on its own or in combination with other procedures.
 Some popular combinations include:

-Liposuction may also be used on various parts of the body to produce appealing contours that are more complimentary to the new shape of your arms.
+Liposuction may also be used on various parts of the body to produce appealing contours that are more complementary to the new shape of your arms.
 During your initial consultation, Dr. Fata will listen to your concerns to help you decide if additional procedures might prove useful in your case.